fastify/fastify/docs/Errros.md

 <a id="FST_ERR_CTP_INVALID_PARSE_TYPE"></a>
 ### FST_ERR_CTP_INVALID_PARSE_TYPE

 The provided parse type is not supported.
-Accepted values are 'string' or 'buffer'.
+Accepted values are `string` or `buffer`.

 <a id="FST_ERR_CTP_BODY_TOO_LARGE"></a>
 ### FST_ERR_CTP_BODY_TOO_LARGE